P403n1x87/thehubofheliopolis/content/2022-02-11-pytest-cunit.md

 # Enter pytest

 We are not here to just play around with bare `assert`s.
-I promised you the full power of Python and `pytest`, so clearly we can't settle with just this simple example.
+I promised you the full power of Python and `pytest`, so we can't settle with just this simple example.
 Let's add `pytest` to our test dependencies and do this instead

     :::python